Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 passes HSI-3.
 Discrete GPU variants are next in line, but today I will focus on the iGPU models that already hit that level.

-The focus of this talk is not just the fact that we reached HSI-3.
-The interesting part is the journey.
 We had to line up the CPU, firmware and tools so they all agree on what the machine is actually doing.
-That meant fighting a couple of dragons in BootGuard and Intel ME land.
+That meant fighting a couple of dragons in the land of BootGuard and Intel ME.

 This is a fifteen minute overview, not a deep technical training.
 If you want the full low level details, there is a long technical blogpost that goes through all of this step by step.
-Here I want to give you the big picture, show you the main obstacles we had to remove and explain why this matters if you care about verifiable platform security.
 -->

 ---